CultClassik/kubernetes-my-way/README.md

-# Kubernetes the hard way with Vagrant and Ansible
+# Kubernetes the "hard" way with Vagrant and Ansible

+## Requirements
+Just an Ubuntu Linux system with enough CPU, RAM and disk to host the desired number of VMs in your Kubernetes cluster.

 Old folders from original method that used Bash and Puppet instead of Ansible left for reference
 * puppet
 * shell

-# Setup (from root of this repo, on the vbox host)
+## Setup (from root of this repo, on the vbox host)
 1. Set variables in vagrant.yml as needed
 * local_user: chris
 * github_userid: cultclassik